auth0/laravel-auth0/README2.md

 <summary>Using <b>Quickstart</b> (Fastest)</summary>

--   Run the following command to set up a bootstrapped default Laravel 9 application that's pre-configured with the SDK:
+-   Run the following command to create a new Laravel 9 project pre-configured with the SDK:

     ```shell
     composer create-project auth0-samples/laravel auth0-laravel-app